-Iredale's line was launched in 1994, long before I had ever heard of mineral makeup, and long before Bare Escentuals got all the press via Sephora.
+Iredale's line was launched in 1994, long before I had ever heard of mineral makeup, and long before Bare Escentuals hogged all the press via Sephora advertising.
 I have tried several of the other mineral brands that have come to market since, but I always go back to Jane Iredale.

 I was not disappointed.
-Not only did her PurePressed base cover the redness all day, it hid shadows and smoothed over pores while being the perfect base for my oily skin.
-I didn't know much about loose mineral powders then, but gut instinct told me to choose the pressed foundation in the compact and, as far as I know, Jane Iredale is still the only brand that offers mineral foundation in pressed form.
+Not only did the PurePressed base cover the redness, it hid shadows and smoothed over pores while being the perfect base for my oily skin.
+I didn't know much about loose mineral powders then, but gut told me to choose the pressed foundation in the compact.
+As far as I know, Jane Iredale is still the only brand that offers mineral foundation and blush in pressed form.
 I have since learned that oilier skins do best with the pressed foundation, and dry skins should get the loose.
 The foundation stays true all day without oxidizing, and it does not rub off on collars or scarves.

 I've read complaints about skin irritation and itching from other mineral brands, but I have never experienced that with Jane Iredale -- even over completely bare (moisturized) skin.
-I don't bother with primer.
+I almost never bother with primer.

 Ten years ago, there were fewer colors from which to choose.
-I went to the boutique at night in the middle of winter and was incorrectly matched to Honey Bronze, far too dark.
+I went to a boutique at night in the middle of winter and was incorrectly matched to Honey Bronze, far too dark.
 I have since found much more suitable colors for my skin tone in both Ivory and Light Beige.
 According to the JI makeup artists, you are supposed to use two colors and apply the lightest to the center of the face and the darker color along the hairline.
 I believe her starter kits contain two pressed foundations, but I couldn't be bothered.
 I suspect that's a marketing gimmick to get customers to buy two when one should suffice.

-As the years go by, and I collect foundations by Chanel Guerlain, Laura Mercier, Make Up For Ever, Rouge Bunny Rouge, Vincent Longo, Becca, and Besame Cosmetics, I never stray too long from Jane Iredale.
+After I started blogging and became curious about other foundations by Chanel Guerlain, Laura Mercier, Make Up For Ever, Rouge Bunny Rouge, Vincent Longo, Becca, Besame Cosmetics, and others, I always came back to Jane Iredale.
 This makeup does exactly what I want it to do with very little fuss, and it never causes skin eruptions.
-It evens out my skin tone in the most natural way, without looking flat, and even if my skin starts out a bit matte, the oils soon surface within an hour or two and add back a bit of glow.
+It evens out my skin tone in the most natural way, without looking flat.
+And even if my skin starts out a bit matte, the finish takes on a more glowy, sateen finish after hour or two.

-To apply the mineral foundation, I have the flocked sponge, but I vastly prefer using the Jane Iredale Handi brush, a flat-topped kabuki that is exquisitely soft.
-In fact, it rivals the softness of the Hakuhodo G527, which makes me wonder if Hakuhodo makes Jane Iredale brushes.
+To apply the Jane Iredale PurePressed foundation, I use her Handi brush, a flat-topped kabuki that is exquisitely soft.
 I've been using it almost daily for 12 years, and it still looks and performs great.